Division of Interior Design

 The Master of Science in Interior Design First Professional option offers graduate education in Interior Design to students who do not have a previous professional degree in Interior Design or Architecture.
 The program reinforces the notion of collaboration and integrated practices in the built environment.

-The Master of Science in Interior Design Post Professional option offers an opportunity for students with an undergraduate degree accredited by the Council for Interior Design Accreditation (CIDA).
+The Master of Science in Interior Design Post Professional option offers an opportunity for a graduate degree to students with an undergraduate degree in interior design or a related field.

 Courses